hyperledger-archives/fabric/obc-ca/README.md

 For more information, read Section 4.2 of the [protocol-spec](https://github.com/openblockchain/obc-docs/blob/master/protocol-spec.md)

+Please, refer also to this tutorial [SandboxSetup.md](https://github.com/openblockchain/obc-docs/blob/master/api/SandboxSetup.md) to learn how to write, build, and run chaincodes in a sandbox.
+The tutorial guides the developer through the process  of setting up a wallet service (Section 4.3.2 and 4.5 of the [protocol-spec](https://github.com/openblockchain/obc-docs/blob/master/protocol-spec.md)).

 ## Bootstrap OBC-CA

 The bootstrap the OBC Certificate Authority the following steps are needed: